-The course fee for the 2017 Apprenticeship will be $6,000.
-Please note that full and partial course fee waivers are available, and the program accepts AmeriCorps funding.
+We anticipate the 2018 course fee to be similar to that of 2017 ($6,000).
+Please note that full and partial course fee waivers are available, including support for military veterans.
+The program also accepts AmeriCorps funding.
 See the Course Fee Waiver Support Opportunities page for details.

-Below are the application deadlines and notification dates for the 2017 Apprenticeship program, which begins April 10, 2017 (note that the application deadlines for the 2016 program have already passed).
+Below are the application deadlines and notification dates for the 2018 Apprenticeship program, which begins mid April, 2018.
 All applications are reviewed together after the application period has closed.